 For families: Central Park – New Yorkers fancy Olmstead’s legacy as their own backyard, and you should, too.
 While we think everyone — literally, everyone — who visits the city on a pretty day should head to Central Park, it’s an even bigger magnet for those with children.
 You’ll find a carousel, paddleboats, a zoo … even a castle to explore.
 In the summer, the park hosts free concerts and plays, including Shakespeare in the Park.

-For the adventurous: CitiBike – This new program, scheduled to launch in May 2013, will allow bikers to sign up for a one-day pass and borrow and return one of 20,000 bikes at any of 40,000 docking stations.
+For the adventurous: CitiBike – This relatively new program allows bikers to sign up for a one-day pass and borrow and return one of 12,000 bikes at any of 750 docking stations.
 The organization also provides safety tips and suggested routes.
 What better way to explore Gotham?

 Tip: Do not — we repeat, do not — sign up for a double-decker bus tour.
 Instead, buy a MetroCard and use the local bus system as a way of seeing the city.
 If you avoid rush hour and pick a line that goes past key sights, you can pay just $2.50 and avoid looking like a tourist.
 One to consider: The M42 goes from the ship terminal through Times Square, past Grand Central, to the United Nations.

 Sure, cabs are great.
 And they make a lot of sense for some routes (such as from the cruise ship terminal to, say, the East Village).
 But if you’re crossing Midtown during rush hour, you’re better off walking or taking a bus.
-Our advice: Check out HopStop.com, where you can compare options.
 Really in a pinch … like it’s rush hour, raining, and you have show tickets?
-Use Uber, a service that locates cars in the area, for a pretty penny.
+Use Uber or Lyft, which are often more comfortable than cabs and can cost the same or less.